PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 - Good for awareness and conversion _if_ you have a cheap (<$10/mo) product.
 - Full of indiehackers/entrepreneurs/wannapreneurs, most of whom do not want to spend any money.
-- Kinda ok targeting but the majority of the audience is non-technical.
+- Kinda ok targeting but the majority of the audience is non-technical - tread carefully.

 ### Carbon Ads